mpurgatori/contact-list/README.md

 ## How To Run

-Install node.js if needed
+-Install node.js if needed
-unzip file and navigate command window to folder Download packages with - npm install
+-unzip file and navigate command window to folder -Download packages with - npm install
-Run - npm start to run dev build without local server App should launch automatically in local host
+-Run - npm start to run dev build without local server -App should launch automatically in local host
-For unit tests run - npm test
+-For unit tests run - npm test
-More information about scripts can be found below
+-More information about scripts can be found below

 ## About Project